spikedoanz/spikedoanz.github.io/content/llm-unix.md

 cat, pipe, edit, repeat.

-> cat llm-unix.md | llma -s "proofread this real quick, whatever you respond with will be put into the vibe check section obviously"
+> _**§** cat llm-unix.md | llma -s "proofread this real quick, whatever you respond with will be put into the vibe check section obviously"_
 >
 >
 > ===========================================================================